One of the "Top 50 Tech Visionaries of the last 50 years" - PC World

 Creator of PGP

 Philip R. Zimmermann is the creator of Pretty Good Privacy, an email encryption software package.
 Originally designed as a human rights tool, PGP was published for free on the Internet in 1991.
 This made Zimmermann the target of a three-year criminal investigation, because the government held that US export restrictions for cryptographic software were violated when PGP spread worldwide.
 Despite the lack of funding, the lack of any paid staff, the lack of a company to stand behind it, and despite government persecution, PGP nonetheless became the most widely used email encryption software in the world.
 After the government dropped its case in early 1996, Zimmermann founded PGP Inc. That company was acquired by Network Associates Inc (NAI) in 1997.
 In 2002 PGP was acquired from NAI by a new company called PGP Corporation, where Zimmermann served as special advisor and consultant until its acquisition by Symantec in 2010.
 Since 2004, his focus has been on secure telephony for the Internet, developing the ZRTP protocol and creating products that use it, including Silent Phone and Zfone.
-Zimmermann is Co-founder of Silent Circle, a provider of secure communications services, and is a partner at Mjolnir Ventures, a European venture fund specializing in cybersecurity.
+Zimmermann is Co-founder of Silent Circle, a provider of secure communications services.

 Before founding PGP Inc, Zimmermann was a software engineer with more than 20 years of experience, specializing in cryptography and data security, data communications, and real-time embedded systems.
 His interest in the political side of cryptography grew out of his background in military policy issues.